almibe/ligature-rs/README.md

 # ligature
-Ligature is a library for working with knowledge graphs on the JVM written in Scala.
+Ligature is a library for working with knowledge graphs on the JVM written in Kotlin.
 This project provides the main interfaces used by Ligature as well as some helper functions and constants.
 See related projects for implementations of these APIs.
 Ligature is heavily influenced by RDF and related standards but attempts to be more general purpose and easier to use.